ACM-Student-Chapter-ETAMU/Resources/README.md

 # ACM Resources Repository

-Welcome to the official **ACM Resources** repository of [Your University Name]’s ACM Student Chapter.
 This space is dedicated to sharing useful materials, guides, and references that help students prepare for interviews, technical events, research, and academic growth.

 ## Purpose